 - Advanced Healthcare Directive

 - Durable Power of Attorney for Finances

-Review your debts and insurance policy to ensure you provide income protection to your family.
-If you want to make sure your debts are paid in the event of your death or disability, you may want to consider obtaining an auto, homeowners, disability, or life insurance policies.
+Review your debts and insurance policy to ensure you provide your family with income protection.
+To ensure your debts are paid in the event of your death or disability, consider obtaining an auto, homeowners, disability, or life insurance policy.

 Once you finalize your estate plan, communicate your wishes to your loved ones.
 This will help avoid family conflicts and minimize any confusion or questions regarding your intentions.
-Identify the assets which will not pass through a will to loved ones.
+More specifically, it’s important that you Identify the assets that will not pass through a will to your loved ones.

-Contact A People’s Choice for more information on how to create the necessary documents that incorporate the goals of your estate planning checklist.
-Do not delay in creating an estate plan.
-Doing so may subject your estate to probate and estate tax and cost your beneficiaries thousands of dollars of added expense.
+Contact A People’s Choice for more information on creating the necessary documents that incorporate the goals of your estate planning checklist.
+Finally, do not delay in creating an estate plan.
+Doing so may subject your estate to probate and estate tax.
+Not to mention, it could cost your beneficiaries thousands of dollars of added expenses.